 Pazazz apples are finally in Indy and you’re going to want to grab them on your next trip to the store!
+Our family loves taking the babies to local Indianapolis apple orchards and we’ve always visited the best apple orchard in Indy, but these apples aren’t grown here.
 They make a delicious snack anytime and they’re a fantastic addition to some of your favorite recipes.
 Pazazz is a crunchy, juicy, new premium apple variety that you can find in your local Kroger or Meijer store.
 Today, I’m making a family favorite using Pazazz apples.
 Yes, if you follow me, you know I’m abstaining from most sugars right now, but my kids aren’t — and I found this irresistible, so I had a chance to try my new “moderation” skills.

 This recipe is sponsored by Pazazz Apples.
 Find more Pazazz Apple recipes here.

 I’ve adapted my mother-in-law’s Monkey Bread recipe and transformed it in to the Pazazz Apple Cinnamon Monkey Bread.
 If you use a bundt cake pan, you will probably only need 2 cans of cinnamon rolls, but since I used a cake pan, I needed three cans to fill it.

 2 or 3 – 17.5 ounce cans of refrigerated cinnamon rolls

 1 or 2 – peeled and chopped Pazazz Apples

 First, pre-heat your oven to 350 degrees.